tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 The `zone` parameter appears in the constructor via the dependency injection resolution mechanism, which has a new look in Angular 2.
 Don't worry if you're unclear about how it works — you'll learn more about the nuances in the next chapters.

-The [fat arrow syntax](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) `=>` is also a new syntax that comes in ES2015, and tells the function to run in it's parents context.
+The [fat arrow syntax](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) `=>` is also a new syntax that comes in ES2015, and tells the function to run in its parents context.
 In this case, it sets `this` as the context of the class Socially.

 Our `app.ts` file should now look like this: